AqwamCreates/DataPredict-Nucleus/docs/index.md

 In addition, if you are interested in Roblox tutorials and future projects by me, then you can subscribe to me in [YouTube](https://www.youtube.com/channel/UCUrwoxv5dufEmbGsxyEUPZw).

-To know what this library is all about from scratch, let's have a look at the quick introduction [here](QuickIntroduction.md).

 ## Tutorials

 ### Installation